josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 }
 ```

 Note that you'll need to create the `preprocess` option; it's not there by default.
-We'll add Markdown processing here later, too.
+(We'll add Markdown processing here later, too.)

 Also note that you _can_ pass an object with more granular options into the `sveltePreprocess()` function, but we won't for now.
-Since it knows what to do with Sass by default, no further customization is necessary.
+It knows what to do with Sass by default, so no further customization is needed.

 <SideNote>
 It's worth mentioning the <code>scss.prependData</code> option, which allows you to automatically inject code at the start of any Sass processing (such as Sass variables or an <code>@import</code>).
-You can read more in the <a href="https://github.com/sveltejs/svelte-preprocess/blob/main/docs/getting-started.md#31-prepending-content"><code>svelte-preprocess</code> docs</a>; I just wanted you to know about it.
+You can read more in the <a href="https://github.com/sveltejs/svelte-preprocess/blob/main/docs/getting-started.md#31-prepending-content"><code>svelte-preprocess</code> docs</a>; I just wanted to mention it since it's quite handy.
 </SideNote>

 **One more quick, important thing to know:** you'll want to stop and restart your dev server any time you make a config change.